MEN OF MORDEN

 Men of Morden follows the story of the First World War as it unfolded through the Battalion diaries and family accounts of those from Guilden Morden who died.
 Drawing on extensive research of the pre-war political, social and economic landscape, Men of Morden paints a graphic picture of Edwardian Britain and explains why, when war was declared with Germany in 1914, men rushed to sign up in their droves.

-This large coffee table style hardback book (441 pages long) has been beautifully illustrated throughout and is packed with detailed accounts of many of the pivotal battles of the Western Front.
+This large coffee table style hardback book (441 pages) has been beautifully illustrated throughout and is packed with detailed accounts of many of the pivotal battles of the Western Front.
 It has been produced as a limited publication to commemorate the centenary of the end of the war that was supposed to end all wars.

 CONTACT OR TO ORDER